mrknmc/ug4/slip/report.md

 #### Geospatial Indexing

 MongoDB comes with support for geospatial indexing and querying.
-This means that we could execute database queries on location information allowing us to for example find all historical measurements near user's area.
+This means that we could execute database queries on location information allowing us to, for example, find all historical measurements near user's area.

-#### Learning value

-As with the web server we thought this was an ideal chance to learn something new.
-Having worked with SQL databases such as PostgreSQL and MySQL before we wondered how a NoSQL database such as MongoDB compares to them.

 ### Temporal Storage